Maserati Grecale Review & Prices

 Think of it this way: if those cars were all professional chefs, the Porsche and the BMW might be Marco Pierre White, while the Maserati is a bit more like Gino D’Acampo.
 They’re all essentially the same thing, it’s just that the Grecale is supposed to be a bit more, erm, flamboyant and distinctive.

-Still, there are some nice performance touches, such as the prominent quad tailpipes and those sporty alloy wheels that go up to 21-inches in size.
+Still, there are some nice performance touches, such as the prominent quad tailpipes and those sporty alloy wheels that go up to 21 inches in size.
 The three iconic Maserati slats above the front wheel arches are pretty cool, too.

-Even the entry-level 300hp Grecale feels every bit as quick as you’d need a performance SUV to be, but I’d still go for the full-fat 530hp twin-turbo V6 model - if only for the extra thrill-factor!
+Even the entry-level 300hp Grecale is far from slow, but I’d still go for the full-fat 530hp twin-turbo V6 model - if only for the extra thrill-factor!

 All of these cars are impressively fast in a straight line, but if it’s outright performance you’re chasing then the twin-turbo V6 Grecale Trofeo is the one you want.
 It’ll accelerate from 0-60mph in just 3.8 seconds, and feels every bit as fast as that on the road.
-Its engine-note can sound a bit hard-edged and coarse when you floor it though – which might disappoint if you were hoping for a properly tuneful Italian performance engine.
+Its engine note can sound a bit hard-edged and coarse when you floor it though – which might disappoint if you were hoping for a properly tuneful Italian performance engine.